kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 Scenario: Checking whether revised text fits
   Given the Managing Editor is reviewing a text element in the interactive layout preview When the Managing Editor edits the text
-  Then the system immediately shows whether the revised text fits And the trial edit is visible only to the Managing Editor And the production source file remains unchanged
+  Then the system shows whether the revised text fits And the trial edit is visible only to the Managing Editor And the production source file remains unchanged